IRS Offer in Compromise Qualifications & Eligibility Requirements

 - Would other people think the offer was inappropriate?

 When you make an offer to the IRS, your offer must be equal to or higher than your Reasonable Collection Potential (RCP).
-They calculate your RCP using Form 433-A (OIC).
+They calculate your RCP using Form 433-A (OIC) for individuals and 433-B (OIC) for businesses.
 Your RCP is equal to net income (monthly disposable income) multiplied by the payment period (12 or 24) plus equity in assets.

 2. Doubt as to Liability